CarbonGhost/carbonghost/README.md

-Sorry, I don't have one of those fancy GitHub profiles that's 500 lines.
-I'm a developer primarily focused on web-technoligies with interests in various areas around computer science.
+Hello, I'm Carbon.
+An American developer and designer living in Taiwan, focused on web and desktop development.
+This is my personal account where I post side projects and things I enjoy working on.

-### Languages
+#### Languages

-JavaScript, TypeScript, Rust
+JavaScript, TypeScript, and Rust

-### Frameworks
+#### Frameworks

-Angular, React, Next.js
+Angular, React, Next, and Solid